GLOBAL MARKETS-World stocks stuck near two-year low before U.S. CPI data

 LONDON, Oct 13 (Reuters) - World stocks steadied near a two-year low and Japan's yen was pinned at around 1998 levels on Thursday, as investors braced for U.S. inflation data likely to shape the size of the Federal Reserve's next interest rate hike.

-Global markets have suffered a torrid few weeks but there was brief respite in Europe .EU as the region's main share markets and Wall Street futures .N both stabilised after six days in the red. .MIWD00000PUS
+Global markets have suffered a torrid few weeks but there was brief respite .EU ahead of the U.S. consumer price reading as Europe's main share markets and Wall Street futures .N both stabilised after six days in the red. .MIWD00000PUS

-The seemingly-unstoppable dollar took a breather too, while bond traders were keeping their powder dry, wary that the Bank of England is due to end emergency gilt market stabilisation measures on Friday.
-GB/
+The seemingly-unstoppable dollar took a breather too, while UK markets leapt on a report that the British government was discussing scrapping more of the tax cuts laid out just last month.

-Wall Street futures ESc1 and Europe's region-wide STOXX 600 .STOXX index had clawed into positive territory for the day.
-The S&P 500 .SPX has fallen over 5% in the last 5 days though and Europe .STOXX is down more than 4%.
+It came just a day before the Bank of England is due to end its emergency gilt market stabilisation measures GB/ and helped both European stocks .STOXX and Wall Street futures ESc1 cement turnarounds after respective 4% and 5% .SPX falls over the last 5 days.

 Markets are increasingly worried that rapidly rising interest rates will lead to recession.
 Data confirmed German harmonised inflation was 10.9% y/y in September and almost 10% in Sweden, but all eyes are on U.S. consumer price inflation data due at 1230 GMT.